top of page

 There is always a general idea at first, a certain effect that I want to eventually achieve.
 But then it evolves into something else and something else again, in the process.
 Each drawing is full of accidents and contradictions.
 New images, new shapes come and go and I add and remove and add again until I don't feel the need to change anything anymore.
 Not because it's finished, it never is, but because I am content, for the moment, with how it looks.
 And it never looks how I intended it in the first place.

-The final result often stands between abstraction and figuration.
-I am not particularly interested in the accurate and detailed representation of the appearance of things and I often neglect what I consider to be unimportant details.
-My portraits usually have vague and indefinite facial features, indistinct and ambiguous expressions because they don't portray singular, recognizable individuals.
+In some works, the final result often stands between abstraction and figuration.
+Portraits usually have vague and indefinite facial features, indistinct and ambiguous expressions because they don't portray singular, recognizable individuals.
 They are not there to represent individuality but to suggest and evoke generalized human figures, that eventually would act as mirrors.
 Abstraction usually initiates intrigue by reflecting, instead of representing.
+In other works I get overly fascinated by shapes and forms and I end up trying to reproduce what I see, in a realistic way.
+But the large scale of my works usually allows me to ignore small details and obtain realism through different means.
+All art is abstract, at some level.
+It just depends how close or far away you are standing when watching it.

 About: Contatti